 Planting 100 trees per minute

 UPM plants 50 million trees per year.
-These young forests absorb carbon from the atmosphere, storing it in wood biomass.
+These young forests absorb carbon form the atmosphere, storing it in wood biomass.
 Sustainably managed forests act as carbon sinks.

 Utilizing the whole tree